MarcelBostelaar/Usefull-code-snippets/C#/OperableArray/readme.md

 Uses include: Intersections of arrays of unknown size.
 Boolean tricks in many dimensions.
 Something else, probably.

-Base class is for one array, can be used for any number of dimensions by nesting them a-la a jagged array.
+Base class is for one dimension, can be used for any number of dimensions by nesting them a-la a jagged array.
 Accessing dimensions is very easy, just do array[a][b][c][d][etc]...

 Operations in higher dimensions may be kind of cumbersome as equality functions have to be provided for certain operations.